Shaggy Man (comics)

 Shaggy Man is the name of several fictional characters appearing in comic books published by DC Comics.
+Most of the Shaggy Men are depicted as artificial lifeforms with regenerating abilities and have been created by different people.

 Publication history

 The Shaggy Man debuted in Justice League of America #45 (June 1966) and was created by writer Gardner Fox and artist Mike Sekowsky.
 That story also introduced a second Shaggy Man created to combat the first.
 The original Shaggy Man returned in Justice League of America #104 (Feb.
 1973).
-The second character reappeared in a one-shot story in Justice League of America #186 (Jan.
-1981).
-Then the original Shaggy Man reappeared in Crisis on Infinite Earths #9-10 (Dec.
-1985-Jan.
-1986).

-Another version returned in JLA #24 - 26 (Dec.
+Its body returned in JLA #24 - 26 (Dec.
 1998 - Feb.
 1999) and was updated and rechristened "the General" after General Wade Eiling transplanted his mind into it.
 The General reappeared in the "World War III" storyline JLA #36 - 41 (Dec.
 1999 - May 2000).

+The second character reappeared in a one-shot story in Justice League of America #186 (Jan.
+1981) and in Crisis on Infinite Earths #9-10 (Dec.
+1985-Jan.
+1986).

-A third Shaggy Man was created by Lex Luthor and debuted in Justice League of America Wedding Special (Nov.
+A Shaggy Man created by Lex Luthor debuted in Justice League of America Wedding Special (Nov.
 2007), the first chapter of a storyline that continued in Justice League of America #13-15 (Nov.
 2007 - Jan.
 2008).

-A fifth Shaggy Man, created by Professor Ivo, debuted in Justice League of America Vol. 3 #4.
+A Shaggy Man created by Professor Ivo debuted in Justice League of America Vol. 3 #4.
 He later returned as a tool of Black Manta and N.E.M.O. in Aquaman: Rebirth #8-9 (2016).

 Writer Mike Conroy noted that the Shaggy Man was "a mountainous cross between Frankenstein's monster and the Sasquatch".